Updated: December 8, 2021

 As years passed by since I started investing, I realized that it’s really more than just about the money, but also a character-building journey for me.

 I learned a lot of important things and lessons, which for me are not only applicable to investing.

 Allow me to share some of these lessons and characters that I’ve developed through all these years as an investor.

 One important ingredient I learned in becoming an investor is to have discipline.
-From the discipline in making a monthly budget, making sure to follow it, and to keep track of my everyday expenses.
+From the discipline in making a monthly budget, making sure to follow it, and keeping track of my everyday expenses.

 These are some of the habits I have formed since then.
 The most important thing I learned is to live below what I earn, a simple task but definitely not an easy one.

 Also, the discipline to put regular investment to my investment portfolio monthly is a habit I mastered already, this is one way of paying myself first.